cydolo/myTeamSpeak/README.md

 ```

 # Logout
-The client deletes the session when logging out, the following POST will be sent for this
+The client deletes the session when logging out, the following `Post` will be sent for this
 ```
 POST: https://clientapi.myteamspeak.com/authentication
 ```